DexKit/trading-bot/README.md

 # Supported Chains

-Polygon, BSC, Fantom, Avalanche, Arbitrum and Optimism
+Polygon, BSC, Fantom, Avalanche, Arbitrum, Optimism and Base

+# ZRX API KEY

+You need to get an API KEY at [dashboard](https://dashboard.0x.org) before you start.

 # How to start